Elvis fans in front of the Graceland Mansion

 Find the Smithsonian-affiliated National Civil Rights Museum at the Lorraine Motel, where a wreath marks Dr. Martin Luther King Jr.’s room and place of assassination.
 King was in the city advocating for Memphis sanitation workers, and the museum explores this chapter within America’s greater civil rights story through interactive exhibits.
 On-site, you can trace the Atlantic slave trade with your feet, listen to speeches from 1963’s March on Washington and board a burned-out bus in remembrance of Freedom Riders, among other activities.

 Learn more about Memphis' civil rights story through landmarks, public art, tours and events.
-You can also follow the U.S. Civil Rights Trail in Memphis and support black-owned businesses when you're in town.
+You can also follow the U.S. Civil Rights Trail in Memphis and a three-day Black travel itinerary when you're in town.

 Get down with Memphis Soul.